 Cristina Perry is a Seton alumnus and is the Art Specialist on campus.
 Cristina holds her Infant-Toddler AMS credential and received her Early Childhood credential from Xavier University as a part of her Master’s Degree in Education.
 Cristina has inspired young artists throughout her years in the classroom and works with children at all program levels.
 She opened the Summer Camp Art Studio in 2013, a summer camp favorite, and is assisting in the development of the outdoor Atelier.
 In her free time, Cristina enjoys doing origami and spending time with her dogs, Nicky and Rita.

 Ashley Buntrock is Elementary Coordinator and Co-teacher of the Lower Elementary classroom.
-Ashley has been a teacher at Seton for seven years.
+Ashley has been a teacher at Seton for eight years.
 A Seton graduate herself, Ashley holds a B.A. in Early Childhood Education from Xavier University, and her 3-6 and 6-12 Montessori credentials.
 Ashley is the daughter of Sue Buntrock, Head teacher in the Green Room.
 Teaching in the Seton Elementary Program since its inception, Ashley loves the children’s joy of learning and that every day is new.
 In her free time she loves the opportunity to read a good book.

-David Chorney is an Assistant Teacher in the 6-9 Elementary class.
+David Chorney is an Assistant Teacher in the “lower” Lower Elementary classroom.
 He found Seton after being urged to become a certified Montessori teacher by the faculty of Denali Montessori in Alaska where he was an aide and substitute for seven years.
 Previous to that, David graduated with a B.A. in English and Sociology from Augustana College.
 David and his wife enjoy time with their German Shepherd Husky mix dog.
 In his spare time, David likes to fish, hike, bike, mountain climb and climb trees.
 David loves seeing the growth in the children from the first day to the end of the year.
 He loves witnessing each child’s individual strengths and loves helping find solutions to any weaknesses.